cropsinsilico/yggdrasil/docs/source/getting_started.rst

 ===========    =================================================================
 Value          Description
 ===========    =================================================================
-binary         The entire file is read/written all at once. ascii          The file is read/written one line at a time. table          The file is an ASCII table that will be read/written one row
+binary         The entire file is read/written all at once as bytes. ascii          The file is read/written one line at a time. table          The file is an ASCII table that will be read/written one row
                at a time.
 If ``as_array: True`` is also specified, the table